 Pros:

 - Currently, taxpayers have the flexibility to choose the scheme that is most beneficial to them.
 This implies that both the old and new tax regimes are still available as options for taxpayers.
-The good news is that the government has not mandated the switch to the new tax regime.

-- Under the new tax regime, taxpayers have the freedom to invest their money as they see fit, without any obligation to invest in specific tax-saving schemes and insurance plans that may not align with their financial goals.
+- Under the new tax regime, taxpayers have the freedom to invest their funds as they see fit, without any obligation to invest in specific tax-saving schemes and insurance plans that may not align with their financial goals.
 This allows for more flexibility in investments, as they are not restricted to only tax-saving schemes and insurance plans.

 - The new tax regime has lower tax rates compared to the old regime, leading to a decrease in the tax liability for taxpayers.